Dig-Voice-AI/ccai-aa-sdk/README.md

 #### Smart Reply Selected

-Dispatched when a list messages response is received.
+Dispatched when a Smart Reply chip is selected.

 **Payload**